AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

     }

 In this C code example, we're using pointers to pass :c:`D1` as a reference to :c:`update` and :c:`display`.
-In contrast, the equivalent code in Ada makes use of parameter modes to pass :ada:`D1` as an argument to :ada:`Update` and :ada:`Display`:
+In contrast, the equivalent code in Ada simply uses the parameter modes to specify the data flow directions.
+The mechanisms used to pass the values do not appear in the source code.

 [Ada]